 Return to work

-Our HR expert advice is to ensure that your managers are trained on your Absence and Sickness Policy, that your Policy is up to date and compliant and that your employees are informed.
+Our HR expert advice will ensure that your managers are trained on your Absence and Sickness Policy, that your Policy is up to date and compliant and that your employees are informed.

-If you need a hand in managing your staff sickness procedures, updating your policies, training your staff or just some general advice, feel free to give us a call on 01473 360160.
+If you need a hand in managing your employee sickness procedures, updating your policies, training your staff or just some general advice, feel free to give us a call on 01473 360160.